danbaryaakov/bean-runner/README.md

 The `probe()` method (optional) is called after a successful call to `run()` periodically until it returns `true`.
 This is for cases where you want to wait for some external condition to be satisfied before proceeding to the next step.

+You can control the probe interval by calling `setProbeInterval(long interval, TimeUnit unit)` method in the `run()` method and also control the timeout by calling `setProbeTimeout(Duration timeout)` method.
 ### rewind() method

 The `rewind()` method (optional) is called when the flow is rewound on failure.
 This is useful for cleaning up resources that were allocated in the `run()` method.